This post may contain affiliate links. Please read my full disclosure for information.

 13. THEY DON’T GO TO THE GROCERY STORE WITHOUT A LIST

-Just like the last one, another important thing that frugal people DON’T do is go to the grocery store without a list.
-It’s far too easy to get caught up in the moment (or a “good” sale) and wind up at the checkout with way more than you need.
+Without a list, it’s way too easy to get caught up in the moment (or a good sale) and wind up at the checkout with much more than you were originally going to get.

 14. THEY DON’T FORGET WHERE THEY SPENT THEIR MONEY